-I had a reader here on this site who was still enraged after twenty years.
-She became enraged at me because I wasn’t enraged, and she told me off and never came back.
+I had a reader on this site who left comments that made it apparent that she was still enraged twenty years later.
+She became enraged at me because I wasn’t enraged.
+She told me off and never came back.

 When someone is surrounded by other angry people and anger is fostered or encouraged, it can keep them stuck.

-There is also poopytalk on forums about ‘real victims’ vs ‘psuedo-victims.’
+There is also talk on forums about ‘real victims’ vs ‘psuedo-victims.’
 One thing abusers love to do is to invalidate a person.
 Another thing they love is to put someone on the defensive.
 One way to do both of those things at once is to tell someone they’re not ‘really’ a victim.
-That seems to be a popular way to inflict harm.

 And imagine what happens when the moderator is a sadist…